karmab/kcli/doc/index.rst

 network range.

-You can set *reservedns* to True to create a dns entry for the vm in the corresponding network ( only done for the first nic)
+You can set *reservedns* to True to create a dns entry for the vm in the corresponding network ( only done for the first nic).

 You can set *reservehost* to True to create an entry for the host in /etc/hosts ( only done for the first nic).
 It’s done with sudo and the